hakatashi/esolang-box/README.md

 ### FFmpeg

-Input file is given as `in.pcm`.
-You should write out to `out.pcm`.
+Input file is given as `in.txt`.
+You should write out to `out.txt`.
-Although the file has `.pcm`, you can use both video and audio.
+You can use both video and audio.

 *Note: DO NOT LISTEN TO out.pcm, IT MAY CONTAIN UNEXPECTEDLY LOUD SOUNDS, AND MAY CAUSE EAR DAMAGE.*